 In the scenario above, the message with sequence-id “2" is redelivered and will not appear in the expected order when NATS redelivers it.

 To ensure that events are redelivered in the same order we have to rate-limit the queue to handle only one event at a time.
 It’s similar to Kafka.
 In the NATS client, we can enforce strict order with:

 This means the message handler has “30sec” to finish its work before the message is redelivered.
 The message must be manually acknowledged and the subscription state is tracked for the client even when the connection is closed.

 While we can ensure strict ordering, we still deal with at-least-once semantic.
 The same message can arrive multiple times.
 We must check if an event was already processed.
 In that case, we can acknowledge it as done and ignore it.

-For every processed event, we store the “last_processed_event_id” in the database.
-If the operation crash or the message ACK could not be delivered the event is redelivered.
+We store the “last_processed_event_id” for every processed event in the database.
+If the operation crash or the message ACK cannot be delivered, the event is redelivered.

-If the “ProcessingEvent()” can’t be executed due to an error the message is not acknowledged and processed a second time.
-This is the flaw of a two-step process and we are trying to compensate it by another system that guarantees ACID semantics.
+If the “ProcessingEvent()” can’t be executed due to an error, the message is not acknowledged and processed a second time.
+This is the flaw of a two-step process, and we are trying to compensate it with another system that guarantees ACID semantics.